mrgswift/oc-encryptenv/README.md

         "files": ["app/Helpers/secEnv.php"]
     },
 ```
-Clear out and re-generate your autoload files, otherwise the new autoload entry you added to `composer.json` will not be seen by composer
+Re-generate your autoload files, otherwise the new autoload entry you added to `composer.json` will not be seen by composer
 ```console
 $ composer dump-autoload
 ```